Video games in Thailand: History

 In 1995, the launch of Microsoft's Windows 95 allowed more people to use PCs for gaming.
 PC games were initially distributed on 1.44 MB floppy diskettes but with advancements in technology, Thai gamers were able to play games such as Warcraft: Orcs & Humans, Command & Conquer, Diablo, and StarCraft.
 Initially, these games were played in single-player mode, but with the establishment of LANs in the late 1990s, Thai gamers began playing in multiplayer mode.
 Popular games included Counter-Strike and other first-person shooters, leading to the establishment of game shops all over Thailand, particularly near schools and universities.
 B. M. Media (Thailand) Co., Ltd. licensed games such as Valve's Half-Life and Sierra Entertainment's Pharaoh, while foreign companies such as Electronic Arts and New ERA Company established branches in Thailand to sell licensed games.

 The popularity of online games in Thailand began in the early 2000s, starting with Ragnarok Online, a game developed by the Korean company GRAVITY and published in Thailand by Asiasoft.
 This game was very successful and resulted in the establishment of 23 servers.
-The first online game launched in Thailand was "King of Kings" in 2002, developed by a Taiwanese company Lager and published by Just Sunday Cybernation, but it was not as popular as Ragnarok Online.
+The first online game launched in Thailand was King of Kings in 2002, developed by a Taiwanese company Lager and published by Just Sunday Cybernation, but it was not as popular as Ragnarok Online.
 Many foreign online games were imported and published in Thailand, with the majority coming from South Korea and Japan.
 Around 2004, the Thailand online game industry shifted to a free-to-play model based on item sales.
-Ini3 Digital was the first publisher to offer this model with "Pangya", a simulation golf game developed by the South Korean company Ntreev Soft.
+Ini3 Digital was the first publisher to offer this model with Pangya, a simulation golf game developed by the South Korean company Ntreev Soft.
 From then on, Thai gamers played for free but bought items to enhance their gameplay, Pangya become the most popular online games in Thailand at that time.
-Some popular online games in Thailand at that time included Yogurting, Point Blank, Heroes of Newerth, Yulgang Online, Special Force, FIFA Online, RayCity, Maple Story, Dragon Nest, Cabal Online, MU Online, C9, Silkroad Online (Blackrogue) and Audition Online, etc. With advancements in computer technology and Thai education, some Thai players have become game developers, mostly developing console games due to lower costs compared to arcade game machinery.
+Some popular online games in Thailand at that time included Yogurting, Point Blank, Heroes of Newerth, Yulgang Online, Special Force, FIFA Online, RayCity, MapleStory, Dragon Nest, Cabal Online, Mu Online, C9, Silkroad Online (Blackrogue) and Audition Online.

+With advancements in computer technology and Thai education, some Thai players have become game developers, mostly developing console games due to lower costs compared to arcade game machinery.
 As of early 2013, there were approximately 150 online games and 30 game providers in Thailand.
-Additionally, game development had become an educational program offered in some Thai universities, such as Rangsit University, Sripatum University, and Bangkok University, etc.
+Additionally, game development had become an educational program offered in some Thai universities, such as Rangsit University, Sripatum University, and Bangkok University.